 6. Build a Reading Fort

-Atmosphere can make a dramatic difference in attitude.
+The atmosphere in a space can make a dramatic difference in attitude.
 Create a special area for your child to read in.
 A reading nook, fort, or a transformed closet with ample reading light and a bean bag could make a world of difference in the time they want to spend reading.
-The key is not to over-stimulate them, but to peak their interest.
-Make the atmosphere feel exciting, but calm, and the activity will naturally feel more entertaining.
+The key is not to over-stimulate them but to pique their interest.
+Make the atmosphere feel exciting but calm, and the activity will naturally feel more entertaining.